shenhuiying2017/azure-docs.es-es/articles/azure-stack/azure-stack-update-1802.md

 #### <a name="portal"></a>Portal
 - No está disponible la posibilidad de [abrir una nueva solicitud de soporte técnico desde la lista desplegable](azure-stack-manage-portals.md#quick-access-to-help-and-support) del portal de administración.
 En su lugar, use el siguiente vínculo:
-    - Para los sistemas integrados de Azure Stack, use https://aka.ms/newsupportrequest.
+    - Para sistemas integrados de Azure Stack. use https://aka.ms/newsupportrequest.

 - <!-- 2050709 --> In the admin portal, it is not possible to edit storage metrics for Blob service, Table service, or Queue service.
 When you go to Storage, and then select the blob, table, or queue service tile, a new blade opens that displays a metrics chart for that service.
 If you then select Edit from the top of the metrics chart tile, the Edit Chart blade opens but does not display options to edit metrics.